TickerDB for Python.

 What you can call.

-Every method returns categorical, pre-computed data as a plain dictionary.
-No raw data to parse, no indicators to compute.
+Every method returns a dict with `data` and `rate_limits`.
+No raw data to parse, no indicator math to maintain.

 Full technical + fundamental snapshot for a single asset.